StrangeQuark007/SOFIA/README.md

 ### SOFIA-Singularities-Of-Feynman-Integrals-Automatized
 This is the GitHub repository where the Mathematica package SOFIA (Singularities of Feynman Integrals Automatized) is maintained.

-Please find the user manual at: arXiv:2503.xxxxx.
+Please find the user manual at: arXiv:2503.xxxxx by Miguel Correia, Mathieu Giroux, and Sebastian Mizera.

 All you need to clone locally is the SOFIA.zip file; within it, you'll find the notebook containing multiple worked-out examples.